-We had Little Explorer passes for the kids which does not include the Forest Flyer Alpine Slide, so sadly we didn’t get to ride the alpine slide this visit.
+We had Little Explorer passes for the kids which does not include the Forest Flyer Alpine mountain coaster, so sadly we didn’t get to ride the alpine coaster this visit.
 In my opinion the Forest Flyer is probably the most fun ride at Epic Discovery, though many other activities are more challenging.

-- The Ultimate Adventure Pass includes an adult ride along for a child who too small to ride on their own, but not vice versa.
-If you are taking young kids up and aren’t too concerned about doing the activities yourself, you might want to forgo purchasing the Ultimate Adventure Pass for yourself and purchase it for the kids instead.
-Then you you will able to ride it with them as many times as you like.
-Of course, if budget isn’t an issue then I’d recommend buying the Ultimate Adventure pass for everyone.
+- The Adventure Pass includes an adult ride-along for a child who is too small to ride on their own.
+But not vice versa.
+If you are taking young kids up and aren’t too concerned about doing the activities yourself, you might want to forgo purchasing the Ultimate Adventure Pass for yourself.
+Purchase it for the kids instead.
+Then you will able to ride it with them.
+Of course, if budget isn’t an issue then I’d recommend buying the Adventure pass for everyone.

 - Bring water, sunscreen and snacks.
 You may not think of Vail as hot, but the sun shines down brightly around midday at that altitude.
 I brought a Camelbak which I found as the easiest way to carry water and anything else we needed.
 There is a restaurant where food and drinks are available for sale at a premium.

-- Kids do ride the gondola free with a paying adult.
+- Kids do ride the gondola for free with a paying adult.

 - Enclosed footwear is required, so don’t wear sandals, Keens or Tevas.